 The Chapel seats up to 100, and is climate controlled.

-The Gymnasium and pool are recent additions to the camp facility.
+The Gymnasium and pool are wheelchair accessible.

 Dayspring has two docks, two decks, hiking trails, sports field, basketball and volleyball courts, and a school aged playground.

 The schedule may vary from camp session to camp session, but generally serves breakfast at 8:30 am, lunch at 12:30 pm, and dinner at 5:30 pm.

 Often, campers enjoy a camp fire during the week, weather permitting.

 Campers typically enjoy skill sessions, organized games, team activities and of course, Scripture memory!